strainer/Fdrandom.js/antisort.md

 the test case until sample sizes where surprisingly large (over 100)

 Besides this statistical curiosity, a more reliably mixed up shuffle function can surely have its uses.
-I expect it is not in more common use because it seems rather fiddly to design and implement.

 Charts of the antisort functions typical distribution are included at the bottom of the [test charts page](http://strainer.github.io/Fdrandom.js/), where the results 1 and 2-away separation and lack of other basic patterning is confirmed.